-WRIGHT.
-Works by J. WRIGHT, M.A., late Headmaster of Sutton Coldfield School.
-A HELP TO LATIN GRAMMAR; or, the Form and Use of Words in Latin, with Progressive Exercises.
-Cr.
-8vo.
+Wright.-Works by J. WRIGHT, M.A., late Head Master of

+Sutton Coldfield School.

+A HELP TO LATIN GRAMMAR; or, The Form and Use of Words in Latin, with Progressive Exercises.
+Crown 8vo.
 4s.
 6d.
 THE SEVEN KINGS OF ROME.
 An Easy Narrative, abridged from the First Book of Livy by the omission of Difficult Passages; being a First Latin Reading Book, with Grammatical Notes and Vocabulary.
+New and revised Edition.
 Fcap.
 8vo.
 3s.
 6d.